谷歌浏览器插件

 摘要

-In many real-world applications, we are interested in approximating functions that are analytically unknown.
+In many real-world applications we are interested in approximating costly functions that are analytically unknown, e.g. complex computer codes.
 An emulator provides a fast approximation of such functions relying on a limited number of evaluations.
-Gaussian processes (GPs) are commonplace emulators due to their properties such as the ability to quantify uncertainty.
-GPs are essentially developed to emulate smooth, continuous functions.
+Gaussian processes (GPs) are commonplace emulators due to their statistical properties such as the ability to estimate their own uncertainty.
+GPs are essentially developed to fit smooth, continuous functions.
 However, the assumptions of continuity and smoothness is unwarranted in many situations.
-For example, in computer models where bifurcation, tipping points occur in their systems of equations, the outputs can be discontinuous.
-This paper examines the capacity of GPs for emulating step-discontinuous functions using two approaches.
-The first approach is based on choosing covariance functions/kernels, namely neural network and Gibbs, that are most appropriate for modelling discontinuities.
-The predictive performance of these two kernels is illustrated using several examples.
-The results show that they have superior performance to standard covariance functions, such as the Matern family, in capturing sharp jumps.
-The second approach is to transform the input space such that in the new space a GP with a standard kernel is able to predict the function well.
-A parametric transformation function is used whose parameters are estimated by maximum likelihood.
+For example, in computer models where bifurcations or tipping points occur, the outputs can be discontinuous.
+This work examines the capacity of GPs for emulating step-discontinuous functions.
+Several approaches are proposed for this purpose.
+Two special covariance functions/kernels are adapted with the ability to model discontinuities.
+They are the neural network and Gibbs kernels whose properties are demonstrated using several examples.
+Another approach, which is called warping, is to transform the input space into a new space where a GP with a standard kernel, such as the Matern family, is able to predict the function well.
+The transformation is perform by a parametric map whose parameters are estimated by maximum likelihood.
+The results show that the proposed approaches have superior performance to GPs with standard kernels in capturing sharp jumps in the true function.

 更多